othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - Visualizes service health over time
 - Provides real-time updates via a web interface at http://localhost:8080
 - Calculates uptime statistics and displays trends
+- Features clean, formatted logs with ANSI color codes and timestamps stripped for improved readability

 ## How It Works